 Who doesn’t love Burgers?
-There are endless ways to make them… Turkey, Beef, Bison, Ostrich or even Alligator, not to mention the countless topping possibilities… Ketchup, BBQ Sauce, Ranch, Cheese, Bacon, Avocado, A1, Eggs, Fired Onion, Lettuce and the list goes on and on and on.
-This particular Burger is a classic savory burger with a little bit of a Ranch kick to it (my current obsession)!
-I created this burger when doing a Whole30 needing something tasty and fun yet still meeting the Whole30 requirements and fell in love with it.
+There are endless ways to make them… Turkey, Beef, Bison, Ostrich or even Alligator.
+Then there are the countless topping possibilities… Ketchup, BBQ Sauce, Ranch, Cheese, Bacon, Avocado, A1, Eggs, Fired Onion, Lettuce and the list goes on and on and on.
+For this particular Burger is a classic savory burger with a Ranch kick to it (my current obsession)!
+When I created this burger I was doing my first Whole30.
+I needed with more flavor, that was tasty while still being whole30 compliant.
+I am in love!!

-Many experimentations went into making this burger.
-The biggest challenge was finding a grain free substitute for breadcrumbs.
-After a few other failed experiments I tried using Almond Flour and I have been using Almond Flour ever since!
-I have tested it making countless burgers, to include turkey burgers, I found that it works great at not only holding your burger together but it absorbs the juices nicely without drying out your burger, which is critical in the perfect burger.
+Many different attempts went into making this burger.
+The biggest challenge was finding a grain free substitute for breadcrumbs and the right amount.
+After a few other failed tries I tried using Almond Flour and I have been using it ever since!
+We have been successfully using Almond Flour fro a while now with great success.
+It also works well for Turkey Burgers.
+Almond Flour works great at not only holding your burger together but it absorbs the juices nicely without drying out your burger.
+This is critical in the perfect burger.

 Savory Ranch Burgers